-- n [int] Integer corresponding to desired number state, defaults to 0 if omitted. - offset [int (default 0)] The lowest number state that is included in the finite number state representation of the state.
+- n [int or list of ints, optional (default 0 for all dimensions)] Integer corresponding to desired number state, defaults to 0 for all dimensions if omitted.
+The shape must match dimensions, e.g. if dimensions is a list, then n must either be omitted or a list of equal length. - offset [int or list of ints, optional (default 0 for all dimensions)] The lowest number state that is included in the finite number state representation of the state in the relevant dimension.

-state [qutip.Qobj] Qobj representing the requested number state |n>.
+state [qutip.Qobj] Qobj representing the requested number state | n>.